The Latest from the ABM Experts

 Is ABM really working?
 If so, for whom?
 What’s not working?

-Driven by a lack of practitioner research, Lenati, an ABM consultancy, set out to better understand whether ABM lives up to the hype by asking real B2B marketers about their successes and challenges with an account-based approach.
+Driven by a lack of practitioner-led account-based marketing research, Lenati, an ABM consultancy, set out to better understand whether ABM lives up to the hype by asking real B2B marketers about their successes and challenges with an account-based approach.

-Below are some of the key findings from this study.
+Below are some of the key findings of this study.
 You can also find a link to the full report at the bottom of this post.

 Spoiler alert: ABM is working…and better than in the past